 Take note, it is possible that you may work for one district that uses the Frontline Insights Platform and for another district that does not have the platform.
 This "Add a District" option still allows you to combine the non-platform account with the platform account and collectively view details for both.

 Merge Frontline Accounts

-In the process of creating a Frontline account, you may have accidentally created more than one username/password, and the "Merge Frontline Accounts" option allows you to combine any additional accounts into a single sign in.
+In the process of creating a Frontline ID account, you may have accidentally created more than one username/password, and the "Merge Frontline Accounts" option allows you to combine any additional accounts into a single sign in.